google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 You'll notice that the sigmoid function restricts it's output range to $(0.0, 1.0)$.
 This is typically not a concern in hidden layers, but needs to be considered in the output layer.

 Sigmoid activation functions are very useful when making binary classification decisions.
 You can build a model that outputs values from $(0.0, 1.0)$ and treat the output as a confidence that the input is a 1.
-For example, suppose you are building a model to decided whether or not an image is a cat.
+For example, suppose you are building a model to decide whether or not an image is a cat.
 If you use a sigmoid in the final layer and receive a 0.2, then we could say "we are 20% confident the image is a cat."
-That's not very confident, so we'd likely calssify it as a 0 (or not a cat).
+That's not very confident, so we'd likely classify it as a 0 (or not a cat).
 If we received a 0.9 form the model, then we'd say it's very likely to be a cat.

 During training, you would experiment to determine a threshold for which you will classify samples as 0 or 1.
 The most natural choice is to say if the model returns 0.5 or above, we'll call it a cat, otherwise it's not a cat.
 But that may or may not be the best threshold.
-Before making this decision you'd need to experiment, find the precision and recall for different thresholds, and choose the one that fit your use case the best.
+Before making this decision you'd need to experiment, find the precision and recall for different thresholds, and choose the one that fits your use case the best.

 Image Details:
 * [sigmoid.png](https://opensource.google/docs/copyright/): Copyright Google